 Small business retirement plan tax credits can be up to \$5,000.
-This credit is designed to provide small business owners with an incentive to provide access to a retirement plan for their employees.
+'This credit is designed to provide small business owners with an incentive to provide access to a retirement plan for their employees.
 Another \$500 in tax credits each year for up to three years is available for businesses that enroll new hires automatically.
 The maximum auto-enrollment contribution for the first year of employment is 10% of compensation.
 Employees must have the choice to opt out of auto-enrollment.
-After the worker's first year, the SECURE Act allows safe harbor plans to automatically increase employee contributions up to a maximum of 15% of compensation.
-Again, employees must have the option of 'opting out.'
+After the worker's first year, the SECURE Act allows safe harbor plans to automatically increase employees must have the option of 'opting out.'